Leaf Blower Ordinance

-At a public meeting of the Village of River Forest Sustainability Commission on Tuesday, January 14, 2025, the Commission voted to recommend the following to the Village Board for consideration.
+At a public meeting of the Village Board of Turstees on Monday, July 14, 2025, the Board voted to adopt the ordinance language recommended by the Sustainability Commission.
 New language is underlined.

 3-3-5: LAWN MAINTENANCE/LANDSCAPING: